Tropical Rice Pudding

 Summer comfort food alert!
 This Tropical Rice Pudding recipe is perfect for a cooling, hot weather dessert that will make you feel like you’re on vacation.
 So good and creamy with fresh mango, pineapple, kiwi and toasted coconut.

-You’ll think you’ve landed in Hawaii or the Caribbean with the fruity flavors of this creamy, classic pudding.
-The tropical flavors are from fresh mango and pineapple cooked to soften and turn into a chunky sauce that is lightly sweetened.
+You’ll think you’ve landed in Hawaii or the Caribbean with the fruity flavors of this creamy, classic fruit rice pudding.
+The tropical flavors are from fresh mango and pineapple cooked to soften and turning into a chunky sauce that is lightly sweetened and all serve chilled.
+Sounds like a lovely tropical breakfast, doesn’t it?

 To save the fuss of peeling a whole mango, I use frozen.
 I like to use fresh pineapple but frozen can be used also.